eccenca/cmem-plugin-reason/cmem_plugin_reason/doc/reason_doc.md

 The plugin provides the following parameters to include inferred axiom generators:

 #### Class axiom generators
-By default, the reason operation will only assert inferred subclass axioms.
-The plugin provides the following parameters to include inferred axiom generators:

-#### Class axiom generators
 - **Class inclusion (rdfs:subClassOf)**
 The reasoner will infer assertions about the hierarchy of classes, i.e.
 `SubClassOf:` statements.